piliwilliam0306/Udacity-SDC/CarND-TrafficSignClassifier-P2/writeup.md

 * In order to prevent overfitting, I have decided generate addtional data such as rotating, shifting, shearing and zooming of the original images with the help of Keras ImageDataGenerator class.
 * Image blur technique was also used to generate more data.
+* Save all preprocessed and agumentated images as pickle file for training.

 Here is an example of an original image and an augmented image: